 Apple’s confidence when it comes to its own product design sits somewhere between genius, inspirational and delusional.
 Its new iPhone SE (2020) carries forward a design which is a variation of that of an iPhone 6 (2014), and its latest iPad 10.2 could easily be mistaken for the original iPad Air (2013).

 Rather than hold this design-recycling against Apple though, we’re intent on taking each product on its own merits.
 With that in mind, while the new iPhone SE (2020) manages to hold up surprisingly well, the latest iPad 10.2 (2020) looks and feels dated.
+(Side note: if you're finding all these names confusing, check out our iPad generations article for an explainer)

 Powered by a nippy new Apple A12 Bionic processor, everything else about the iPad 2020’s hardware is identical to the 2019 model – same dimensions, same weight, same Apple Pencil support, same screen size and resolution, same storage capacity options and the same lightning connector.
 A testament to Apple’s software – we’ll say from the offset, this is still a very good tablet (one of the best drawing tablets for kids, in fact) – but out of the gate, there’s very little new here.